viet34tqc/notebook/prisma.md

 When you update your model, remember to `npx prisma migrate` to make your db in sync with your models.
 It will generate a `migration.sql`, update database schema and re-generate prisma client

+**BEST PRACTICE**
+When you have a change in your schema, avoid `npx prisma db push`.

+- Create a migration: `npx prisma migrate dev --name add-new-feature`
+- Apply migration: `npx prisma migrate deploy`

+This way, you never accidentally lose data.

 ### Prisma client

 Prisma client provides JS methods for CRUD.
 First, you need to install `@prisma/client` as dependancy (not devDependencies).
 After you change your data model, you 'll need to manually re-generate prisma client to update it using `npx prisma generate` (not needed if you run `prisma migrate` already like above)